hpaluch/pic32mx-comp/README.md

 # PIC32MX Comparator

-We will use comparator on PIC32MX to measure frequency of input signal.
+Here is example how to use Comparator on PIC32MX to measure signal frequency.
 We will simply count number of Comparator interrupts per second to get signal frequency in Hz and print it on UART every second.

+To work properly signal must be in proper range from minimum V<sub>ss</sub>=0V to maximum V<sub>dd</sub>=3.3V and it must cross-over 1.65V (1/2 of Vdd) on every period.

+WARNING!
+There is currently weird issue that Comparator interrupts occurs on EVERY transition (should occur only on one selected transition).
+The cause is currently unknown.
+Here is output from Digilent Scope:

+TODO:

 Project status:
-- Work in Progress
-- RED LED blinking at 1/2 Hz using core timer.
+- RA0 RED LED blinking at 1/2 Hz using Core timer.
 - Also Dumps Uptime information on UART2 (you will need suitable USB <-> UART cable - see text below)
+- PIN25 CVREFOUT should have output voltage 1.65V (threshold for comparator)
+- measures signal frequency on Pin 6 C1INB (cross-over 1.65V, minimum 0V, maximum 3.3V)

 Example UART output (115200 baud, 8 data-bits, 1 stop, no parity, no flow control) on Pin21 U2TX:
 ```
-../src/main.c:63 starting app v1.01
+../src/main.c:74 starting app v1.02
- CPU Frequency=47999998 [Hz]
+ CPU Frequency=48000004 [Hz]
- Uptime=3 [s]
+ Uptime=3 [s] delta CMP1=1994 f=997.0 [Hz]
- Uptime=4 [s]
+ Uptime=4 [s] delta CMP1=1993 f=996.5 [Hz]
- Uptime=5 [s]
+ Uptime=5 [s] delta CMP1=1993 f=996.5 [Hz]
  ...
 ```